Cobra (2022 film)

-Cobra is a 2022 Indian Tamil-language psychological action thriller film written and directed by R. Ajay Gnanamuthu and produced by S. S. Lalit Kumar, under the banner 7 Screen Studio.
-The film stars Vikram in double role alongside Irfan Pathan, Roshan Mathew, Srinidhi Shetty, Mirnalini Ravi, Miya George, Sarjano Khalid, K. S. Ravikumar, Anandaraj, Robo Shankar and Meenakshi Govindarajan play supporting roles.
-It also marked the cinematic debut of Indian cricketer Irfan Pathan, and the Tamil debuts of Srinidhi Shetty, Sarjano Khalid and Roshan Mathew.
-The music is composed by A. R. Rahman, with cinematography handled by Harish Kannan and edited by John Abraham and Bhuvan Srinivasan.
-In the film, Interpol officer Aslan Yilmas is assigned to catch a mysterious assassin named Cobra, who assassinates people using mathematical skills.
+Cobra is a 2022 Indian Tamil-language psychological action thriller film directed by R. Ajay Gnanamuthu and produced by 7 Screen Studio.
+The film stars Vikram in dual roles, alongside Srinidhi Shetty, Irfan Pathan, Roshan Mathew, Sarjano Khalid, Mirnalini Ravi, Miya George, K. S. Ravikumar, Anandaraj, Robo Shankar and Meenakshi Govindarajan.
+It marked the acting debut of Pathan, previously a cricketer, and the Tamil debuts of Roshan Mathew, Sarjano Khalid and Srinidhi Shetty.
+In the film, an Interpol officer is assigned to catch a mysterious assassin, who intelligently assassinates people using mathematical skills, named "Cobra".

-The project was officially announced in May 2019, under the tentative title Vikram 58, before the official title was announced that December.
-Filming began in October 2019 and nearly took three years due to the impact of COVID-19 pandemic on film shootings, travel restrictions and Vikram's commitments on other projects, effectively delaying the initial May 2020 release plans.
+The project was officially announced in May 2019 under the tentative title Vikram 58 as it is the actor's 58th film as a lead actor, and the official title was announced in December.
+Principal photography commenced in October 2019 and nearly took three years due to the impact of the COVID-19 pandemic on cinema, travel restrictions and Vikram's commitments on other projects, wrapping only in February 2022.
 It was primarily shot in Chennai, while filming also took place in Kerala, Kolkata and Russia.
+The film has music composed by A. R. Rahman, cinematography handled by Harish Kannan and editing by John Abraham and Bhuvan Srinivasan.

-Cobra was theatrically released on 31 August 2022, coinciding with Vinayaka Chathurthi.
-The film was a box-office bomb and received polarizing reviews from critics and audience, who praised Vikram's performance, concept, cinematography, music and background score but the pacing, length, convoluted writing and some characters received criticism.
+Cobra was released worldwide on 31 August 2022 in theatres, coinciding with Vinayaka Chathurthi.
+The film received generally mixed reviews from critics, who praised Vikram's performance, Rahman's music, the cinematography and concept but criticized its convoluted screenwriting and excessive length.
+The film was a box-office bomb.

 Plot

-A Turkish Interpol officer, Aslan Yilmaz investigates the assassinations of Chief Minister of Odisha, Mayor of France and Prince of Scotland, where he, along with a young Tamil criminologist Judith Samson, deduce that Cobra, a flawless assassin is the mastermind behind the assassinations.
-The duo learn that Cobra assassinates his targets using mathematical skills, leading them to believe that he is a professor of mathematics.
+Turkish Interpol officer, Aslan Yilmaz, investigates the assassinations of the Chief Minister of Odisha, the Mayor of France and the Prince of Scotland, where he, with a young Tamil criminologist Judith Samson, deduces that "Cobra", a skilled assassin, is the mastermind behind the assassinations.
+The duo learn that Cobra perfectly assassinates his targets using mathematical skills, leading them to believe that the master assassin is a professor of mathematics.

-Meanwhile, Mathiyazhagan "Mathi" is a mathematics professor, who is actually Cobra, receives his next assignment from his mentor and senior journalist in Kolkata, Nellaiappan.
-He is to kill the Russia's defence minister, Dmitri Yugolsav.
-He travels to Russia and manages to successfully assassinate him and escape, despite tight security from the Interpol.
-Before Yugolsav was killed, Aslan and his team watches a telecasted conversation between Nellaiappan and Nawab, who works at a company named Rishi Corporation, where he concludes that the victims are connected to the company's owner Rajeev Rishi, a psychotic and sadistic business magnate, who inherited the company from his father.
-After his engagement to his criminologist girlfriend and Judith's teacher, Bhavana Menon, Mathi learns that Nellaippan has been kidnapped and learns that someone has targeting him from the beginning of his assignments.
+Meanwhile, Mathiyazhagan, "Mathi", a mathematics professor revealed to be Cobra, receives his next assignment from his mentor and senior journalist in Kolkata, Nellaiappan.
+He is to kill the Russian defence minister, Dmitri Yugolsav.
+He travels to Russia, successfully assassinates him and escapes, despite tight security from Interpol and Aslan's plan that almost trapped him.
+Before Yugolsav's assassination, Aslan and his team watch a telecasted conversation between Nellaiappan and Nawab, who works at a company named Rishi Corporation, where he concludes that the victims connect to the company's owner, Rajeev Rishi, a psychotic and sadistic business magnate, who inherited the company from his father.
+Rishi runs a criminal syndicate that targets people who oppose his company.
+Following the engagement to his criminologist girlfriend and Judith's teacher, Bhavana Menon, Mathi learns that someone has kidnapped Nellaiappan and discovers they are targeting him from the beginning of his assignments.